aws-samples/aws-organizations-tag-inventory/README.md

 1. Checkout the project from GitHub by running `git clone https://github.com/aws-samples/aws-organizations-tag-inventory.git`
 1. `cd` into the project directory `cd aws-organizations-tag-inventory`
 1. Install dependencies `npm install`
-1. Run the cli tool `npm run cli`  select "central" and follow the prompts
+1. Run the cli tool `npm run cli`  select "Central" and follow the prompts
    ![Select central](./images/central01.png)
 2. Select the region you want to deploy the resources to
    ![Select central](./images/central02.png)
 3. Confirm your choices
    ![central03.png](images%2Fcentral03.png)
-1. Copy the output values for  "**CentralStackPutTagInventoryRoleOutput**" and "**OrganizationsTagInventoryBucketNameOutput**"
+1. Copy the output values for  "**CentralStackPutTagInventoryRoleOutput**" and "**OrganizationsTagInventoryBucketNameOutput**", you'll need these values later
    ![central04.png](images%2Fcentral04.png)

 ###  Deploy a single spoke stack